Looking for fun things to do in Boston during February vacation week with your kids and teens?

 Brattle Theatre's annual Bugs Bunny Film Festival brings all your favorite Looney Tunes characters to the big screen - and your kids are sure to love it too.

-The festival runs for several days during Boston's Winter Break Week, and tickets are affordable, especially if you choose a matinee.
+The festival runs for several days during Boston's Winter Break Week in February, and tickets are affordable, especially if you choose a matinee.
 Children must be accompanied by an adult.

 More info: Brattle Theatre website